brizandrew/nicar-2022-javascript-103/lesson/4 – Your First Module.md

 <details>
     <summary>Why no ".js?"</summary>
-    Another common pattern you see in JavaScript is to avoid using the ".js" at the end of a JavaScript file.
+    Another common pattern you see in JavaScript imports from files without including the ".js" extension.
 Most frameworks will assume that a file without an extension is a JavaScript file and will import it as such.
 As you get into more complicated setups you can import other types of files and write "loaders" so that your framework understands how to handle each file.
 </details>

 Now, swap out the argument to console.log from `'Render article!'` to just `headline` (no quotes, becuase it's not the STRING, `"headline"`).
 Once you save, you should see the console logging the headline to the article: